Israel Bonds: Origins

-Achievements
+History

 By 1957, "bond sales alone amount(ed) to an astonishing 35% of Israel's special development budget", with Foreign Minister Golda Meir emphatically stating, "the central role in building our economic strength has been played by Israel bonds."

-Over subsequent decades, sales continued to increase, particularly in times of crisis.
+Over subsequent decades sales continued to increase, particularly in times of crisis.
 During 1967's Six-Day War, sales exceeded $250 million, and in 1973, the year of the Yom Kippur War, sales exceeded $500 million.
 In 1991, the year of the Gulf War and Iraqi missile strikes on Israel, sales exceeded $1 billion.

-In 2020,in response to the COVID-19 pandemic, Israel Bonds approached the Finance Ministry to increase its goal for the year.
+In 2020, in response to the COVID-19 pandemic, Israel Bonds approached the Finance Ministry to increase its goal for the year.
 The Finance Ministry approved the initiative, and the year concluded with record U.S. sales exceeding $1.5 billion.
+In the first four weeks of the Gaza war, several U.S. states invested $300 million; by November 11, 2023, a record-breaking $1 billion had been purchased by investors large and small.

+Israel Bonds became an issue in Pennsylvania's 2024 treasurer race between Republican Stacy Garrity and Democrat Erin McClelland.
+In October 2023, Garrity's office purchased $20 million in Israel Bonds, bringing Pennsylvania's investment in Israel Bonds to a total of $56 million.
+Erin McClelland, Garrity's opponent in the November general election, said that she did not believe that the state should invest in foreign bonds, particularly when it meant taking sides in an overseas conflict.

+In July 2024, the International Consortium of Investigative Journalists (ICIJ) reported that in addition to customers from the Jewish diaspora, Israel Bonds was seeking investments from banks, other institutional investors, and U.S. states and municipalities.
+After the October 7 attacks, in which Hamas and other Palestinian militant groups invaded Israel and killed nearly 1,200 people, it was reported that anti-Zionist activists, including members of Jewish Voice for Peace, began to target the Bonds in demands that corporations and institutions divest from financial instruments that support the government of Israel.
+Illinois treasurer Michael Frerichs said "We have been purchasing these Israel bonds for over 20 years.
+We get a good return, and so we were open to more purchases.
+But after the Hamas attack on Israel, we figure that they would be issuing more bonds.
+And we also wanted to show our support for an ally at a time of a terrorist invasion."

-Total worldwide sales of Israel bonds since the first bonds were issued in 1951 exceeded $48 billion in October 2022.
+Total worldwide sales of the bonds that were first issued in 1951 had exceeded $54 billion by 2025.

-Securities

-Initially, Israel Bonds offered a single investment option.
-As the program became more successful, multiple types of Israel bonds with varying maturities and purchase minumums were made available.
-The following bonds are/were offered in 2022: